 The lead-time of labeled instances can be set for both.
-When watching and coding a video you may need a few seconds, for example, to recognize that a goal was indeed scored.
-By setting the lead-time open to 2.0 seconds, for example, when a hotkey is pressed, the beginning of the labeled instance is placed 2 seconds before you hit the hotkey.
+When watching and coding a video you may need a few seconds, for example, to recognize that a question was asked, a goal was indeed scored, etc. By setting the lead-time open to 2.0 seconds, for example, when a hot key is pressed, the beginning of the labeled instance is placed 2 seconds before you hit the hotkey.
 Similarly, the close lead-time (only on "Double press mode") can place the end the labeled instance before the time at which you pressed the hot key.